I think we can all agree that money management can be pretty overwhelming, and the learning curve seems pretty steep at times.

 When I was in college, tax season was the best because it meant I was going to get a tax return that could be put toward a vacation or some other fun purchase.

-Yes, it’s tempting to find something exciting to do with those small windfalls like tax returns or work bonuses.
-But they are much better spent going toward paying off debts or building an emergency fund.
+Yes, it’s tempting to find something exciting to do with those small windfalls like tax returns But they are much better spent going toward paying off debts or building an emergency fund.

 You wouldn’t think this would make any noticeable difference, but it really does!
 If you unsubscribe from sales emails, you won’t be tempted the next time your favorite clothing store is having a big sale.

-Most people drop quite a big of money during the holidays but don’t prepare for it ahead of time.
-In fact, I see a lot of people put all of their holiday expenses on a credit card, and then pay interest on it for the next six months while they try to pay it off.
+Most people drop quite a bit of money during the holidays but don’t prepare for it ahead of time.
+In fact, I see a lot of people put all of their holiday expenses on a credit card and then pay interest on it for the next six months while they try to pay it off.

-The first year I did this, I couldn’t believe how much less stressed I was when Christmas shopping rolled around!
+The first year I did this, I couldn’t believe how much less stressed I was when Christmas shopping rolled around.
+Since then, I’ve always set aside money every month for Christmas.

-You probably have a lot of time sitting in your house that you aren’t using.
-Well, you could make money from those items!
-Just because you don’t want them anymore doesn’t mean they wouldn’t be valuable to someone else.
+You probably have a lot of things sitting in your house that you aren’t using.
+With a bit of effort, you could make money from those items by selling them on sites like Facebook Marketplace.

 Your credit utilization, or the amount of credit you’re using compared to your credit limit, is a big part of determining your credit score.